Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ___

 * Created art assets such as the player and enemies, as well as UI art elements
-* Created animation frames for powerup abilities
+* Created animation frames for power-up abilities
 * Helped with initial framework

 ___